tylorr/assetman/README.md

 ## Why

 Distributed version control systems often store entire copies of the repository in you working directory.
-Large binary files, such as `.psd`s, cannot be diff'ed by Git so any time a change is made to these files, another copy of the PSD is added to the repository.
+Large binary files, such as `.psd` files, cannot be diff'ed by Git so any time a change is made to these files, another copy of the PSD is added to the repository.
 Each developer then will end up with multiple copies of these large asset files.